theoj18/csci-246-spring2021/misc.md

 B. [Peng Zhang, Efficient Algorithms for Fundamental Problems in Data Science](https://montana.webex.com/montana/j.php?MTID=m16141ab25b6a846dc83b104c6ff50c2b).
 Tuesday, 26 January at 15:00.
-Passsword is`jZJK2sAPn87.
+Password is`jZJK2sAPn87.

 C. 246 Writing workshop on 3/4.
 When you join, please bring a short writing sample (something that can be read in 5-10 minutes).
 This can be either a proof